ClintH/ixfx-demos/starters/canvas-things/README.md

 In the demo, each thing consists of an x,y coordinate, scale and a string message.
 For particle-type effects, it's  common for things to have a coordinate which is updated and used as a basis for drawing, but it's entirely up to you.

-You will experience performance issues as the number of things you're updating increase.
+You will experience performance issues as the number of things you're updating & drawing increase.
 Make sure it's not possible for items to be continually being added without a limit, or some logic for deletion.

 ## Adding things